 Managing dry eye syndrome in menopausal women requires a customized treatment plan.
-Contact us today to book an appointment with Dr. Atkinson, who will provide you with the most effective treatment for your specific case of dry eye.
+Contact us today to book an appointment with Dr. BIll Atkinson, who will provide you with the most effective treatment for your specific case of dry eye.

 Seasonal changes Seasonal changes — particularly in the spring, summer, and fall— cause there to be a high amount of pollens and allergens in the air.
 Certain people develop an autoimmune response to these allergens, often resulting in ocular inflammation and dry eyes.

 Wind and dryness

 Dry climates tend to have high winds and little moisture in the air, which can cause the tears to evaporate quickly.